chenxd2/DSI-KPMG-Capstone/README.md

 ### Problem
 - Data length not consistent.
 - Too many features are strongly correlated, and how should we keep these featurs?

+### Plan
+- Label expansion and contraction with 0 and 1 respectively, turning the ML problem into a classification problem.

 ## WEEK 3 Updates
 ### Progress